mitranim/afr/readme.md

 * Not a separate server.
 Runs from _within_ your Node server, without complicating your environment.
 * Can signal page reload _after server restart_.
 Extremely useful when developing a server-rendered app.
   * Implemented via tiny daemon, controllable via tiny bundled CLI.
+  * Takes signals from any process, from any language.
 * Flexible directory configuration: multiple paths with filters, separate for file serving and file watching.

 Super-lightweight alternative to Browsersync and Livereload.
 Also replaces `node-static` for files.